-Detective Comics debuted in 1937 and is the longest continually published comic book in the United States.note It is published by DC Comics (and is the origin of the "DC" in the company's name), and is best known for telling the adventures of Batman, who debuted in issue #27.
+Detective Comics debuted in 1937 and is the longest continually published comic book in the United States.note It is published by DC Comics (and is the origin of "DC" in the company's name), and is best known for telling the adventures of Batman, who debuted in issue #27 with the story "The Case of the Chemical Syndicate".

 The comic started out as an anthology comic with each issue containing several unrelated adventures.
 The first issue introduced a mix of two-fisted sleuths with names like "Slam" Bradley and "Speed" Saunders as well as more exotic detectives like "Cosmo, the Phantom of Disguise".
 Slam Bradley, one of the title's early stars, was created (from an initial character outline by the editor, Malcolm Wheeler-Nicholson) by Jerry Siegel and Joe Shuster, not yet famous as the creators of Superman.
 He still shows up in DC Comics from time to time, usually when a writer wants to make a point about how comics have changed over the years.